 What to Pack for Your Churchill Polar Bear Adventure

 Travel light!
 Our experience tells us the lighter you pack, the happier you will be.
-Following are some packing guidelines and a checklist to help you determine the right gear to bring on your polar bear adventure.
+Following are some packing recommendations to help you determine the right gear to bring on your polar bear adventure.

 Simplify your packing—shop at Nat Hab’s online Gear Store for some of the key items recommended for your adventure.
 Look for this icon in the list below, then go to www.nathab.com/gear-store to start shopping.

 Winter parka and boots (if you do not wish to use the down jacket and boots provided by NHA)

 Binoculars(Binoculars are a must for wildlife viewing on the tundra.
 For optimal viewing, we suggest those with specs between 10x42 and 8x42.
 You may even try 8x35, but only if they contain high-quality glass.
 Practice using your binoculars before your adventure.
 Couples should consider bringing two pairs of binoculars, so both people can view wildlife simultaneously.)